oVirt/ovirt-site/source/feature/jsonrpc.html.md

 ![](jsonrpc_phase0.png "jsonrpc_phase0.png")

-#### Phase 1
+### Phase 1

-This is an phase not meant to be released in any version.
-Instead it it is meant to be used in development so integration with the engine could start.
+This phase is intermediate development milestone which is not meant to be released.
+It makes introduction of new protocols easier and it paves the way for engine/vdms asynchronous communication.
+VDSM would listen on a different port for each supported transport.

-VDSM would listen in a different port for each supported transport.
-Messages are parsed by the appropriate transport reactor and the message boydy is passed to the JSON-RPC Server.
-The Server than parses the json data and calls the appropriate method on the bridge that maps to the vdsm object responsible for performing the command.
+The engine sends messages by using one of the protocol reactors or apache http client for xml-rpc.
+VDSM parses messages using appropriate transport reactor and the message body is passed to the JSON-RPC Server for processing.
+The Server parses json data and calls the appropriate method on the bridge which is mapped to corresponding vdsm object responsible for performing the command.

+AMQP protocol is available but not usable due to instability of the protocol implementation used.

 ![](jsonrpc_phase1.png "jsonrpc_phase1.png")